yorukot/superfile/README.md

 - Metadata detil
 - Copy file to the clipboard
 - Copy and paste file
-- Auto rename file or folder
+- Auto rename file or folder when duplicate
 - Rename files in a modern way
+- Open file with default app
+- Open terminal with current path

 ## Install